-As the ECB has as primary objective to maintain price stability, the same weights for inflation and output targeting are obviously not adequate for Euroland.
+As the ECB has as its primary objective maintaining price stability, the same weights for inflation and output targeting are obviously not adequate for Euroland.
 Alesina-Blanchard-Gali-Giavazzi-Uhlig (2001, pp. 27 ff.) experimented with several variations of Taylor's rule.
 Simply calibrating the Taylor rule would have called for a tighter policy than that actually pursued by the ECB.
 Similarly, a simplified Taylor rule, called p-rule, because only inflation targeting (the first term of equation (1)) is considered, also would have led to a tighter monetary policy stance - at least after the rate cut in April 1999.
-The still important inflation differentials within the euro area could cause conflict, when implying that the National Central Bank (NCB) governors might choose to pursue exclusively their national interests and push for interest rate decisions that are consistent with inflation in their home country, rather than in the euro area as a whole.
+The continuing substantial inflation differentials within the euro area could cause conflict, if the National Central Bank (NCB) governors simply exclusively pursue their national interests and push for interest rate decisions that are consistent with inflation in their home country, rather than in the euro area as a whole.
 Alesina-Blanchard-Gali-Giavazzi-Uhlig (2001, p.
 30) clearly rule out that hypothesis by calculating the hypothetical interest rates for all member states of Euroland implied by their simple p-rule.
 The interest rate set by the ECB at the beginning of EMU falls right in the middle of the distribution of the hypothetical national interest.
-Over time, however, the hypothetical national interest rates lay all above the actual ECB interest rate, with Ireland accounting for the largest deviation, followed by the Netherlands - right in rate, with freiand accounting for the fargest deviation, followed by the Netherlands - right in line with the inflation performance since 1999.
+Over time, however, the aggregates of hypothetical national interest rates lay above the actual ECB interest rate, with Ireland accounting for the largest deviation, followed by the Netherlands in line with the inflation performance since 1999.
 The assumption of nationalist voting would have introduced a contractionary bias in the ECB policy, which was not the case.
-Further more, the ECB appears to have pursued an interest rate policy that has been more attuned to inflation developments in three countries (France, Germany, and Austria), than to those in the euro area as a whole (Alesina-Blanchard-Gali-Giavazzi-Uhlig, 2001, p.
+Furthermore, the ECB appears to have pursued an interest rate policy that has been more attuned to inflation developments in three countries (France, Germany, and Austria), than to those in the euro area as a whole (Alesina-Blanchard-Gali-Giavazzi-Uhlig, 2001, p.
 31).
 Finally, Alesina-Blanchard-Gali-Giavazzi-Uhlig (2001, p.
 34) try an ad hoc hybrid rule, whereby the ECB responds quite aggressively (with a coefficient as high as 2) to both core inflation and the inflation forecasts (both expressed in terms of deviations from target, and receiving equal weights; assuming a steady-state real rate of 2.5%).
-This rule appears to track much better the actual pattern of interest rates in EMU.
-It takes into consideration the transitory price increase due to the oil price development and also implies a forward-looking behavior of the ECB.
+This rule appears to track the actual pattern of interest rates in EMU much better.
+It takes into consideration the transitory price increase due to the oil price development and also implies a forward-looking behavior by the ECB.

 In the following the Taylor rule for ECB's behavior since 1999 is not calibrated but econometrically estimated.
+The time of experience may be too short, to derive already sound conclusions on ECB's policy making.
+The ECB is of course still in stage of experiencing.
+Future analyses may therefore come to different conclusions than those presented here for the first three years of EMU.
 Two kinds of reaction functions are offered.
-The first is the traditional Taylor rule, defined in equation (1) and results in the following estimated parameters (over the period 1999M1 to 2001M8), when considering the lagged dependent interest rate variable:
+The first is an equation of the traditional Taylor rule as defined in equation (1) but with a dynamic specification, taking into account the lagged dependent interest rate variable:

-(2) $$i_t^{ECB} = +0.85 + 0.20^ (\mathbf{p}t - \mathbf{p}^T) + 0.07^ (y_t - y^) + 0.78^ i{t-1}^{ECB}$$
+(2) $$i_t^{ECB} = \mathbf{a} + \mathbf{g}1 \left(\mathbf{p}t - \mathbf{p}^T \right) + \mathbf{g}2 \left(y_t - y^ \right) + \mathbf{r} i{t-1}^{ECB} .$$